-5. Final Paper =30%
+5. Final Paper =20%

-This will be 10 pages long, on double space and font 12.
+This will be 8-10 pages long, on double space and font 12.
 Students will be given a set of questions from which they can select one question to write about.
-Students will be expected to focus on a theme developed during the course of the semester, and in addition to consulting relevant articles on their chosen topics, they must also reference two or more texts read in class.
+The questions will focus on themes developed during the course of the semester.
+Students will be required to reference two or more texts read in class, in addition to consulting relevant articles on their chosen question and citing them in order to get full points.

-Note: Cheating of any kind is a serious university policy offence.
-You can work with others on assignments but be sure to always write your own answer(s).
-When you reference articles you must acknowledge the critics and not present the information as your own.
+Note: When you reference articles you must acknowledge the critics and not present the information as your own.
 If you find you are having problems with any part of the course, please see the instructor early in the semester.
 Do not wait until the end of the semester!
 There will be no extra credit opportunities.

-AFRICAN WOMEN WRITERS, SPRING 2015
+AFRICAN WOMEN WRITERS, SPRING 2020